SPV-413/SmartML-Pro/README.md

 ## Future improvements
 Adding NLP preprocessing, clustering, deep learning, advanced visualization, and deployment features to this app.

+## Note
+- After completing the EDA visualization, disable it and then proceed, as it may slow down the training of ML models.
+- I recently made some small updates and added new features.

 ## Link
 [https://smartml-pro.streamlit.app/